This post may contain affiliate links. Please read our disclosure policy.

 Chocolate chip variations

-I like using white chocolate chips, or mini white chocolate disks, in these red velvet cookies, but you can use any small pieces you like.
+I like using white chocolate chips or mini white chocolate disks in these red velvet cookies, but you can use any small pieces you like.
 Here are a few more suggestions:

-- semi-sweet or dark chocolate chips
+• semi-sweet or dark chocolate chips

-- milk chocolate chips (for a sweeter, more mellow taste than dark or semi-sweet)
+• milk chocolate chips (for a sweeter, more mellow taste than dark or semi-sweet)

-- M&Ms (especially for holidays; they're gluten free in the U.S.)
+• mini M&Ms (especially for holidays; they're gluten free in the U.S.)

-Freezing homemade red velvet cookies
+Freezing the cookies

 FAQs

 Always use gel food coloring in baking, unless you're tinting a liquid.
 Gel food coloring is highly-pigmented and has very little liquid, so it doesn't change the moisture balance in your baked goods.
+You would need to use so much liquid food coloring to tint the cookies red that they would taste bitter and the dough would be too wet to shape.

+Yes!
 Before the step where you add the food coloring, separate the cookie dough into 2 parts.
 Add red gel food coloring to one, and green gel food coloring to the other.
 Follow the remainder of the recipe as directed, adding 3 ounces of chips to each half.

-Red velvet cookies and “green velvet” cookies are perfect for Christmas cookie plates!
+Red velvet cookies and โ€œgreen velvetโ€ cookies are perfect for Christmas cookie plates!

 Why did my baked cookies spread so much?